 Blanco Restaurants

 Ask anyone in town for food recommendations and they’ll point you to the Redbud Cafe.
 Housed in the original Blanco Hardware Store just off the square, It’s casual with a counter setup, fabulous burgers, and cold beer on tap.
-For a lunch that may leave you groaning, but happy, try the enormous chicken fried steak at Chess Club Cafe.
 Old 300 Barbecue isn’t messing around.
-It’s a genuine Texas barbecue spot serving up brisket, sausage, turkey, pork loin, chipped bbq, and all the sides and fixins.
-And do not sleep on their smoked cheese cake.
-Josie’s Kitchen is, in a word, adorable.
-From the friendly staff to the hearty dishes, the great views from their patio and the welcoming touches, it’s a lovely place to linger over lunch.
-Freshly renovated, 419 Gelato has the good stuff.
-And by good stuff we mean authentic gelato, delicious desserts, and live music.
-Uptown Blanco says it all in the name—this is one of the nicer options in Blanco.
-Definitely a date night or treat yo’ self affair with seafood, steaks, poultry, and brunch on Sunday.
+It’s a genuine Texas barbecue spot serving up brisket, sausage, turkey, pork loin, chipped bbq, and all the sides and fixings.
+And don’t forget to try their delicious smoked cheese cake before you leave.